microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 * [GCP to Azure services comparison](https://docs.microsoft.com/en-us/azure/architecture/gcp-professional/services)

 ## <a name="adsisv"></a>Architecture Design Session for ISVs

-A key part of any application modernization project is to conduct an Architecture Design Session (ADS) with the customer or partner.
-This is ideally done in-person to avoid distractions; however, it can also be accomplished successfully remotely or as a hybrid event with some attendees meeting in person and others participating virtually.

 The goals of an Architectural Design Session are: